 What Does an Addiction Counselor in Alaska Do?
 What is Their Job Role?

-Using your college textbooks, review what you’ve been studying for the past three to seven years, because the exam is pretty likely to be a wide-ranging one.
+Using your college substance abuse counseling textbooks, review the behavioral health materials you’ve been studying for the past three to seven years, because the exam is pretty likely to be a wide-ranging one.
 The topics will be comprehensive, asking about some of the most basic information you learned in your first years of college, as you began working on your major.
 So, don’t forget about reviewing these earlier textbooks.
-Plan on reviewing material from every year that you were in school—because it’s likely to be on the licensing exam.
+Plan on reviewing material from every year that you were in school because it’s likely to be on the licensing exam.

 Depending on the specific job role you’ll have, your licensure will have to fit that position.
 Learn as much as you can as you are applying for the exam.
-As a clinical counselor in a substance abuse rehab facility, your supervisor will be supervising you.
-That’s a required element of the job for every mental health specialist.
+As a clinical substance abuse counselor in a rehab facility, your supervisor will be supervising you.
+That’s a required element of the job for every behavioral health specialist.

 Alaska Licensing & Certifications for Associates & Independent Counselors